 - EGR Failure

-So now that we know what the potential snags are on the 3.2, let’s look into each problem in more detail to see how the issue develops and how it can be resolved.
-The Oil pump not priming after being left to drain the engine oil for longer than 10 minutes is not a problem per-say but rather something you as a Ranger Owner needs to be aware of if you are going to be doing oil changes between service intervals.
+So now that we know what the potential snags are on the 3.2 Ford Ranger, let’s look into each problem in more detail to see how the issue develops and how it can be resolved.
+I must say from the offset that the Oil pump not priming after being left to drain the engine oil for longer than 10 minutes is not a problem per se but rather something you as a Ranger Owner need to be aware of if you are going to be doing your own oil changes between service intervals.

 Let’s look into each issue in more detail now.